 Creating a '+ New database'

-You can create a database by seeing above the overview table with all databases the blue button '+ New database' and clicking on it.
+You can create a database by clicking the blue button '+ New database' above the overview of existing databases.
 A submenu then appears.
 In it you are asked to give a 'suffix', which means a label that the database name starts with and that you can use to distinguish the databases from each other.
-The databases get for security reasons by default new login details and they are distributed over several distinct database servers.
+New databases by default get new login details for security reasons.
+They are distributed over several distinct database servers.

 As soon as you click on the blue button '+ Nieuwe database' you can add a label, or you can immediately click on 'Create'.

-If the "New database' button looks light blue and flat you have reached the upper limit of databases in your hosting package.
-With clicking on the button the message 'Maximum number of databases is reached'.
-The warning is already visible through a red counter/number button next to the page header 'Databases' directly above the blue button.
+There is a limit to the maximum amount of databases, depending on your hosting package, visible through a red counter/number button next to the page header 'Databases' directly above the blue button.
+Trying to create a new database will not work before old databases are removed.
 If you do not have the possibility to clear up space because all databases are in use you can contact the helpdesk to see what are the options.

 Removing a database